nuuuwan/news_lk3_data/README.md

 *2024-07-19 16:46:00* · [`adaderanalk`](https://www.adaderana.lk/news/100628/sri-lankan-entities-also-impacted-by-global-it-outage) · `en`

-Several private entities in Sri Lanka have also been affected by the mass global IT outage, according to Sri Lanka Computer Emergency Readiness Team (SL CERT).
+Sri Lanka Computer Emergency Readiness Team (SL CERT) says that there have been reports of several private entities in Sri Lanka also have been affected by the mass global IT outage.

 Crowdstrike, a cybersecurity firm with thousands of customers globally, admitted on Friday (19) that a defective software update had caused the major IT outage that is bringing airports, banks, hospitals, media outlets, and businesses to a halt worldwide.